-Introduces the study of sociology.
-Examines the social institutions that shape and influence the behavior of the individual and groups in society, with emphasis on examining contemporary social problems.
-Topics include the study of human social life, theories and methods of sociology, and basic sociological concepts.
+Examines the social institutions such as culture, family, and education that shape and influence the behavior of the individual and groups with emphasis on examining contemporary social problems.
+Topics explored include: the study of human social life, theories and methods of sociology, and basic sociological concepts.